Budget and Finance

 The criteria to judge the adequacy of the performances are:

-• Budgets and cost/benefit reports comply with standard accounting principles.
+• Budgets and cost/benefit reports comply with generally accepted accounting principles.

 Learning Objectives:

-1. Describe the relationship between budgeting and overall planning for the organization’s goals and objectives.
+1. Describes the relationship between budgeting and overall planning for the organization’s goals and objectives.

-2. Develop a program budget based on a line-item budget (convert a line-item budget to a program budget).
+2. Develops a program budget based on a line-item budget (convert a line-item budget to a program budget).

-3. Perform cost benefit analysis for specific library services.
+3. Performs cost /benefit analysis for specific library services or programs.

-4. Develop performance measures and operations indicators for specific library functions.
+4. Develops performance measures and operations indicators for specific library functions.

-5. Identify and evaluate the feasibility of using various potential sources of funding for a major capital project.
+5. Identifies and evaluates the feasibility of using various potential sources of funding for a major capital project.

-6. Present a program budget or a capital budget and financing plan to the library’s governing authority or general government administrator.
+6. Presents a program/service budget plans or a capital budget plan to the library’s governing authority or general government administrator.

 © American Library Association.
 All rights reserved.